sdecamillis/sdecamillis.github.io/_pages/research.md

 ## Molecular Physics

 ### De-excitation processes in nucleosides

 The stability of the DNA molecules against photon irradiation has been crucial for the successful development of life on Earth.
 However, little is known about the fundamental processes responsible for the DNA photo-stability, due to its size and complexity.

+Studies of the photo-dynamics of nucleobases, the primary building blocks of the DNA, have highlighted the importance of non-radiative relaxation pathways responsible for dispersing the absorbed energy into the sourrounding environment, on timescales as short as picoseconds.
+In a bottom-up approach to understand the DNA resiliace upon photon irradiation, the next step involved the study of the photo stability of nucleosides, the combination of the nucleobases with the sugar group, which are challenging to have readily available in isolated and neutral form.

+This project combined the molecular desorption technique for generating gas-phased intact molecules and a pump-probe scheme for [time-resolved mass spectrometry](/instrumentation/#pump-probe-experiments) to measure for the first time the de-excitation lifetime of neutral nucleosides from their first excited states.

+{% comment %}
-Studies of the primary building blocks of the DNA, the nucleobases, have uncovered an exception ability to disperse the absorbed energy in the sourrounding environment through non-radiative relaxation pathways, within short timescales of picoseconds.
-In a bottom-up approach to understand the DNA resiliace upon photon irradiation, the next step involves the study of the photo stability of nucleosides, the combination of the nucleobases with the sugar group.
-However, such relatively complex molecules have only been investigates in solutions due to the challeging task of producing them in vapour form.
+Studies of the primary building blocks of the DNA, the nucleobases, have uncovered an exceptional ability to disperse the absorbed energy in the sourrounding environment through non-radiative relaxation pathways, within short timescales of picoseconds.
+In a bottom-up approach to understand the DNA resiliace upon photon irradiation, the next step involved the study of the photo stability of nucleosides, the combination of the nucleobases with the sugar group.
+However, such relatively complex molecules had only been investigated in solutions due to the challeging task of producing them in vapour form.

 This project achieved a stable protocol for generating neutral nucleosides in gas phase and produced the first measurement of lifetime of the first excited state in all of the DNA nucleosides following UV excitation.
+{% endcomment %}

 >![Relaxation diagram](/assets/research/relaxation_dynamics.png)
 >*DESCRIPTION OF THE IMAGE*